ahmdhisham/Home-Credit-Default-Risk/README.md

       # Option 2: Run All Scripts Using the Batch File
       # Use the .bat file to run all preprocessing and training steps:
       src/run_scripts.bat

-## Overview
-Many individuals struggle to obtain loans due to insufficient or non-existent credit histories. **Home Credit** aims to enhance financial inclusion for the unbanked population by offering a secure and positive borrowing experience.
-This project leverages alternative data to assess clients' repayment abilities and predict which applicants are most likely to default.

-### The repository contains the following components:
-**Notebooks:** Comprehensive notebooks showcasing data preprocessing, exploratory data analysis (EDA) techniques, model training, and performance evaluation.

-**Source Code:** Scripts dedicated to executing all data preprocessing steps, resulting in a fully cleaned dataset ready for analysis and modeling.

-**Streamlit Web Application:** An interactive web application that facilitates training a CatBoost model, provides evaluation metrics, and outputs the final trained model in a (.cbm) format.

-## Objective
-Analyze loan applicant data provided by **Home Credit** and identify applicants most likely to default using machine learning techniques.

-## Workflow
-1. **Data Preprocessing**:
-   - Automated using a separate Python file (`preprocessing_functions.py`) for reusable functions.
-2. **Model Training**:
-   - Trained multiple machine learning models to evaluate default risk.
-3. **Model Evaluation**:
-   - Assessed model performance using metrics such as accuracy, precision, recall, F1-score, and AUC.
-4. **Model Tracking**:
-   - Tracked experiments and results using **MLflow** for reproducibility.
-5. **Comparison of Model Metrics**:
-   - Selected the best model based on evaluation results.

 ## Project Structure